Chris Watts Under Suicide Watch In Prison, Spends 23 Hours A Day Alone In Cell

 Everything is really starting to sink in for murder suspect Chris Watts.

 As Watts remains in prison while he awaits his next appearance in court, he is being kept under close watch, according to People.
-The publication shares that the 33-year-old is currently under “Close Watch Protocol” which is another name for suicide watch in jail.
+The publication shares that the 33-year-old is currently under “Close Watch Protocol,” which is another name for suicide watch in jail.
 The information has also been confirmed by a source at Weld County Jail, where Chris is being held.

 While under Close Watch Protocol, Watts spends 23 hours a day alone in his jail cell.
 Due to the circumstances, Chris does not have a cellmate and guards must check on him at least once every 10-15 minutes to ensure that Watts has not harmed or tried to harm himself.
 Both his jail cell and his body are searched frequently to ensure that the troubled man is not hiding anything with which he may be able to harm himself.

-Close Watch Protocol also means that Chris does not get the same privileges as fellow prisoners and is not allowed use of televisions, weights, reading materials, or commissary privileges.
+Close Watch Protocol also means that Chris does not get the same privileges as fellow prisoners and is not allowed the use of televisions, weights, reading materials, or commissary privileges.
 For one hour a day, Watts is allowed out of his jail cell, where he still doesn’t interact with other prisoners.
 During that time, he can shower or make phone calls but once the hour is up, he goes right back to his cell.

 JUST IN: Chris Watts may have had multiple extramarital affairs — with both men and women https://t.co/0ZbIadgB07